Day 40

 Yes, very nice, real life sweaty type of task.

-Got several 2+ m/s thermals before the start, but because of a required parental intervention just outside my cockpit , I missed the connection to the rest of the Dutch team.
+Got several 2+ m/s thermals before the start, but because of a required parental intervention just outside my cockpit :roll: , I missed the connection to the rest of the Dutch team.
 No tactics involved here guys.

 I only saw them again twice, leaving thermals 1000 meters above me the moment I arrived there.